Florida pair arrested for breaking COVID-19 quarantine order

 In Florida, a national hot spot for the outbreak, public health officials have urged people to wear masks and keep their distance.
 But they also have the authority to order those who are infected to self-quarantine.

-Freire Interian and his wife, Yohana Gonzalez, learned they were infected with the virus on July 15, after being tested five days earlier, according to a quarantine order issued July 21 by the Florida Department of Health that determined them to “present an immediate danger of harm to others.”
+State officials said Freire Interian and his wife, Yohana Gonzalez, 26, learned they were infected with the virus on July 15, after being tested five days earlier.

-The order noted that the couple had failed to wear face coverings at home and had gone to the grocery store a day before the quarantine order was issued.
+But the Florida Department of Health determined them to “present an immediate danger of harm to others” when it was notified that the couple had gone to the grocery story on July 20 while possible still infected.
+A day later, the agency issued a mandatory quarantine order against the couple.

-The couple will go before a judge in August, after posting bail Thursday morning.
+Police said they received video footage Wednesday showing a possible violation of that order and asked a judge to issue arrest warrants.

-Freire Interian expressed exasperation and speculated that the arrests were the result of a soured relationship with another tenant.
+Freire Interian and Gonzalez, who were released Thursday after posting bail, expressed disbelief over the misdemeanor charges.
+They speculated that the arrests were the result of a soured relationship with another tenant.

 “I didn’t do anything.
-I was just walking my dog,”said Freire Interian, 24.
+I was just walking my dog,” said Freire Interian, 24, who said his pet needed to relieve herself.
 “It’s not as if I left the house to go shopping.”

 While he was walking his dog, he said, he was being recorded by one of his neighbors.